 Once we accept God's sovereignty, it begins to produce certain virtues in us.
 John Ritenbaugh explains four of these byproducts of total submission to God.

-Have you ever wondered what "all in all" means in relation to God and Christ?
-John Ritenbaugh explains how this term has great significance to us today!
+Have you ever wondered what 'all in all' means in relation to God and Christ?
+This term has great significance to us today.

-The Protestant world presents grace as "free."
-John Ritenbaugh shows that God expects a great deal of effort from us once we receive it.
+Protestantism unthinkingly presents grace as "free."
+However, Scripture shows that God expects a great deal of effort from us once we receive it—it is costly.